-General price category codes apply to ICPs which do not meet the definition of "domestic premises", including separately metered supplies at residential properties for loads such as pumps and sheds.
+General price category codes apply to ICPs which do not meet the definition of "domestic premises".

 The sites covered by these codes include commercial and industrial premises, schools, farms, community facilities, pumps, sheds, telecommunication cabinets, and streetlights.
+General also includes separate ICPs at residential properties which are for loads such as pumps and sheds.

 General sites must have non-half hour metering installed (i.e. metering that can measure real energy (kWh) but not reactive energy (kVArh) or apparent energy (kVAh).
-Consumption data must be submitted in an EIEP1 format.
+Consumption data must be submitted to us in an EIEP1 format.

-Price Code Category Description Eligibility ND1 ND1-TOU Connections up to and including Non-domestic premises up to and including 70kVA (100A).
-70kVA (100A) • Supply must be fused at 100A or less. • ICP must have whole-current metering.
-ND2 ND2-TOU Connections over 70kVA (100A) Non-domestic premises over 70kVA (100A). • ICP must have CT metering.
-ND5 Irrigation & Pumps ICP must only supply pumps or irrigation schemes.
-This plan allows for supply on a day/nigh meter, where separate registers measure the electricity consumed between 0700-2300 and 2300-0700.
+Price category code Description Eligibility ND1 ND1-TOU Connections up to and including 70kVA (100A) Non-domestic premises up to and including 70kVA (100A).
+Supply must be fused at 100A or less.
+ICP must have whole-current metering.
+ND2 ND2-TOU Connections over 70kVA (100A) Non-domestic premises over 70kVA (100A).
+ICP must have CT metering.
+ND5 Irrigation & pumps ICP must only supply pumps or irrigation schemes.
+This plan allows for supply on a day/night meter, where separate registers measure the electricity consumed between 0700-2300 and 2300-0700.
 A relay placed after the day/night meter allows Northpower to control the supply through this meter for up to 2 hours per day.
-Uncontrolled and Controlled 22 hour supplies are also available on this plan, with flat rates which do not vary by time of day.
+Uncontrolled and Controlled 22-hour supplies are also available on this plan, with flat rates which do not vary by time of day.
+ICPs must have a CN22 relay placed after the day/night meters to be eligible for this plan.
+ND6 Unmetered 24 Hour <3,000kWh p.a.
+This plan is for unmetered uncontrolled load which has a flat load profile, for roadside telecommunication cabinets and similar installations.
+ICPs must have annual consumption of less than 3,000kWh p.a.
+Connections are subject to the unmetered limitations in the Electricity Industry Participation Code.
+ND14 Unmetered 24 Hour >=3,000kWh p.a.
+This plan is for unmetered uncontrolled load which has a flat load profile, for roadside telecommunication cabinets and similar installations.
+ICPs must have annual consumption of more than or equal to 3,000kWh p.a. and meet the requirements of Part 10 Clause 10.14.
+Connections are subject to the unmetered limitations in the Electricity Industry Participation Code.

-Price Code Category Description Eligibility ND6 Unmetered 24 Hour This plan is for unmetered uncontrolled load which has a flat load profile, for roadside telecommunication cabinets and similar installations. • Connections are subject to the unmetered limitations in the Electricity Industry Participation Code.
-ND12 Builders Temporary Supply This plan is for temporary supplies whilst a premise is constructed.
-Once a permanent supply is commissioned, the ICP must be re- allocated to a different price category code.
+Price category code Description Eligibility ND12 Builders temporary supply This plan is for temporary supplies whilst a premise is constructed.
+Once a permanent supply is commissioned, the ICP must be re-allocated to a different price category code.
 An ICP cannot be allocated to a normal price category code until the permanent supply is commissioned.
 Maximum duration for a builder's temporary supply is 24 months.
-Not to be used to supply a dwelling, shed, caravan, pump, electric fence, etc. ND13 Long Term Disconnected This plan is for ICPs where the meters have been removed and service line disconnected at the network connection point, but permission has not been provided by the owner to permanently decommission the supply.
+Not to be used to supply a dwelling, shed, caravan, pump, electric fence, etc. ND13 Long term disconnected This plan is for ICPs where the meters have been removed and service line disconnected at the network connection point, but permission has not been provided by the owner to permanently decommission the supply.
 ICPs cannot be transferred from ND13 until a compliant service line has been installed and Certificate of Compliance sighted by Northpower.
+EG3 Distributed generation < 1MW This plan is for ICPs which are dedicated generation connections (i.e. do not have any load except that which is ancillary to running the generation plant) and which are under 1MW.
+It is for ICPs with non-HHR metering and generation/consumption data must be submitted to us in an EIEP1 format.
+There is an equivalent plan available for sites with HHR metering installed.